Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **FPS Limiters - Do I need a separate FPS limiter?**
   - Yes.
 RTSS utilizes CPU-based functions to limit FPS, which offers lower latency and better consistency than GPU-based methods, especially in Fallout: New Vegas.

+- **Freecam - How can I use freecam to look at myself?**
+  - Enter 3rd person, open the console with the ` key, type TFC, then press enter.
+You can move your camera around as needed to view your character.
+Type TFC into console again to exit freecam.

 - **Hardcore - Can I disable the hardcore mode?**
   - No. Many mods in Uranium Fever rely on hardcore mode, and the list is designed around it.